artsy/artsy.github.io/_posts/2019-05-06-technical-writing-for-teams.markdown

 become a proficient writer yourself.
 This is backwards.
 I became the writing powerhouse that Orta mentions _by helping others write_.

 Let's think about this in terms of coding.
-When you help teach someone, _you also_ end up learning a lot.
+When you help teach someone, _you also_ learn a lot.
 Assisting others solidifies concepts _for you_ and helps _you_ hone your own skills.
 We recognize that engineers are ready to mentor other engineers long before they become _experts_; indeed, it's usually _through mentoring_ that they become experts.

 This is how writing works, too.